Nevada DUI arrests, court process and trials

 Arrested for DUI in Las Vegas or Reno?
 Call us for help…

-If you have been accused of DUI in Clark County, Washoe County or elsewhere in Nevada, we invite you to contact us for a free consultation.
+If you have been accused of DUI in Clark County, Washoe County or elsewhere in Nevada, we invite you to contact us for a consultation.

-To schedule your free consultation, complete the form on this page or call us.
-Don’t let a DUI arrest rob you of your freedom or your right to drive without talking to a top Nevada DUI lawyer first!
+To schedule your consultation, complete the form on this page or call us.
+Don’t let a DUI arrest rob you of your freedom or your right to drive without talking to a top DUI lawyer first!

-To learn about California DUI cases, please see our article, The Court Process in California DUI Cases.
+In California?
+Please see our article, The Court Process in California DUI Cases.

 - If you are under 21, you over the “legal limit” in Nevada when your BAC is .02% or higher.
 NRS 484C.350.